yanqui-uxo/uauauiua/README.md

 press the key to make the sound

-press ctrl+key to repeat the sound, ctrl+key again to stop repeating
+press shift+key to repeat the sound, shift+key again to stop repeating (NOTE: only works for letter keys)

 recordings are saved in /recordings/[name].wav